-When reinstalling the antenna, first slide the antenna wire into bottom of antenna tube until white tip of antenna is at top of tube under the black cap.
-Next insert the antenna tube into the mount while making sure that antenna wire is in slot in the antenna mount.
+When reinstalling the antenna, first slide the antenna wire into the bottom of the antenna tube until the white tip of the antenna is at the top of the tube under the black cap.
+Insert the base of the tube into the antenna post.
+Take care not to crimp the antenna wire.
+Slide the crimp nut over the antenna tube and screw it onto the antenna post.
+Use the supplied tool to tighten the crimp nut on the post iust until the antenna tube is securely in place.
+Do not over tighten or crush the antenna wire against the chassis.
 Do not bend or kink the antenna wire!
-See the side bar for more information.
+See the sidebar for more information.
 Do not shorten the antenna tube.
+The minimum height is 62mm.